 Not to mention, the kids would love to have their own space within your space.
 And last minute clean ups (for that surprise visitor) will be a breeze.
 These gorgeous ottomans can also be great hiding places for scattered toys.

-There are also Outdoor Storage Benches available to cater to the never-ending stream of toys, books and such that end up outside.
+There are also Outdoor Storage Benches available to cater to the never-ending stream of toys, balls and such that end up outside.

 For many parents, bath time can be quite stressful.
 Bath toys are regularly updated to provide the kids a fun time in the bathroom.